How to Take Care of Your Comic Collection: 5 Easy Steps

-Chances are, unless your store provides you with complementary sleeves and boards, your comic book collection looks something like this, right?
+Chances are, unless your store provides you with complimentary sleeves and boards, your comic book collection looks something like this, right?
 Well, don't let it!
 You could be sitting on a veritable gold mine of comics and never even know it.
 If you have never thought about the proper care for your comics, just follow along with me as I take you on a magical journey.
 Sort of.
-It's more of an informative journey.
-Minus the journey part.
+It's more of an informative journey minus the journey part.

 1. Find Comics You Love

 There is no point in collecting comics (other than your future child's college fund) unless you enjoy what you have.
-I myself enjoy reading Power Rangers, Harley Quinn and Gwenpool comics, but there is literally a comic for just about everyone out there.
+I myself enjoy reading Power Rangers, Harley Quinn, and Gwenpool comics, but there is literally a comic for just about everyone out there.
 Don't like superheroes?
-No biggie, check out Image Comics, IDW Publishing or Boom!
+No biggie, check out Image Comics, IDW Publishing, or Boom!
 Studios.
 Want some Sci-Fi?
 You're in luck.
-There's hundreds (if not thousands) of choices for that!
-Your kid wants to read some comics too?
+There are hundreds (if not thousands) of choices for that!
+Does your kid want to read some comics too?
 Boom!
-Studios publishes a large number of comics that are based off of kid favorite shows like Adventure Time, Rugrats and Rocko's Modern Life.
+Studios publish a large number of comics that are based on kid-favorite shows like Adventure Time, Rugrats and Rocko's Modern Life.